rbtree/rbt-lectures/PITCHME.md

 ### Design Patterns are...

 In software engineering, a software design pattern is a **general reusable solution to a commonly occurring problem** within a given context in software design.
+(Wikipedia)

 ---